“Embrace nature, not snakes!”

 Swimming at each of the cenotes gives you a nice break from the heat of the Mexican sun.
 There is even an opportunity to snorkel in the semi-open cenote.
 Because the cenotes are full of freshwater, you won’t see the type of fish you might expect in the ocean.
 Instead, there are only small catfish and turtles along with some lily pads and rock formations.
 If that’s not impressive enough, take off your mask and float along while gazing at the unique, above-water scenery.

 How do you get through the small hole in the roof of a cave cenote?
 Rappelling, of course.
 If you’ve never tried rappelling before, which I hadn’t, the Xenotes Oasis Maya tour offers a controlled opportunity to try this intimidating-looking activity.
 The employees have control of the ropes and harnesses the whole time, so you descend safely and easily into the (pretty darn cold) water below.
 You can even go upside-down, if you want to.

 There are two main options for visiting cenotes near Cancun.
-One is to rent a car and explore the Ruta de los Cenotes on your own (GPS doesn’t work in this area).
+One is to rent a car and explore the Ruta de los Cenotes on your own (cell-phone based apps/GPS can be limited in this area).
 The other is to go with a tour like Xenotes Oasis Maya.
 Normally, we would probably opt for doing it on our own.
 But sometimes there is something so great about not needing to arrange a rental car or worry about where you’re going, what you’re going to do when you get there, or where you’re going to eat.
 With this tour, everything is provided and the experience is easy, fun, and adventurous.